akpatro-github/sram/README.md

   - Precharge circuit
   - Sense Amplifier
   - Write Driver
+- Installing and simulating on NGSpice
+- Future work

   ## SRAM Design
     The project is generally focused on the design of 1k 32-bit 6T SRAM memory using [OpenRAM](https://www.openidentityplatform.org/openam) compiler.For the design of the custom memory array, OpenRAM memory compiler takes in Spice nelist file and Layout file to generate a SRAM memory cell.